-Conventional attachment has a right angle connection for light source and camera.
-Recently, new attachment for light cable is available known as display control interface (DCI) (Fig. 21).
+Conventional attachment has at right angle connection for light source and camera.
+Recently, new attachment for light cable is available known as DCI interface (Display control interface) (Fig. 2.19).
 The benefit of this is that it maintains upright orientation regardless of angle of viewing, using autorotation system.
-It also provides single-handed control of the entire endoscope camera system.
+It also provides single handed control of the entire endoscope camera system.